Lightning-Universe/Pose-app/docs/source/tabs/manage_project.rst

 .. warning::

-    The app currently only supports conversion of DLC projects.
+    The app currently supports conversion of DLC and SLEAP projects.
-    If you have another type of project that needs conversion support (SLEAP, DPK, etc.) please `raise an issue <https://github.com/Lightning-Universe/Pose-app/issues>`_.
+    If you have another type of project that needs conversion support (DPK, MS COCO, etc.) please `raise an issue <https://github.com/Lightning-Universe/Pose-app/issues>`_.

+**DeepLabCut**

 The standard DLC project directory looks like the following: